MichelSaremi/RPG-characters/README.md

 How to use the RPG character console application:

-when startin the application you will be propted for input.
+when starting the application you will be propted for input.

 ---------------------------------------------------------
 To start using the application type (without space):